Phoebe Waller-Bridge-produced comedy 'Run' releases first trailer

-Run, the new HBO/Sky Comedy series executive produced by Phoebe Waller-Bridge, has dropped its first trailer.
+Run, the new HBO series executive produced by Phoebe Waller-Bridge, has dropped its first trailer.

 Created by frequent collaborator Vicky Jones, the series follows a woman, Ruby (Merritt Wever), whose life is turned upside-down when she meets her college sweetheart, Billy (Domhnall Gleeson), to fulfil a pact made 17 years earlier.